 The Old Town Hall Tower in Prague is the oldest working clock in the world.
 The tower was first mentioned in 1402, which is generally accepted as the year of its foundation.
 The first clock, however, failed due to the lack of proper maintenance, so it had to be replaced by the one existing today.

-In 1787, while the town hall was being rebuilt, the clock, which had been standing for many years, was to be discarded as scrap metal.
+In 1787, while the town hall was being rebuilt, the clock, standing for many years, was to be discarded as scrap metal.
 Professor Antonin Strnad managed to save this unique mechanism.
-For a long time, only part of the mechanism worked until the chimes were fully restored in 1948.
+Only part of the mechanism worked for a long time until the chimes were fully restored in 1948.

 Pilsen Brewery